 Aquinas College was established in 2003 by the Catholic community of Tauranga to provide a quality Catholic education for Year 7 to Year 13 students.
 It is named after St Thomas Aquinas, the patron saint of students and Catholic schools.

 Perhaps the greatest of the Doctors of the Church, St Thomas gained a reputation for his ability to reconcile faith, reason and science.
 He was a man of the heart and humility, and a great servant to his community — an excellent role model for our students.

-St. Thomas Aquinas is also historically connected to Tauranga Moana.
-On March 7, 1840, when Bishop Pompallier first arrived on the harbour foreshore, he dedicated the Catholic Mission in Tauranga to St. Thomas Aquinas.
+St Thomas Aquinas is also historically connected to Tauranga Moana.
+In 1840, when Bishop Pompallier first arrived here, he dedicated the Catholic Mission in Tauranga to St Thomas Aquinas.

 Aquinas College has four Houses — Browne, Cluny, Foy and Hēni Pore.

 Students are assigned a House for the duration of their Aquinas journey.
 This whānau becomes a strong source of camaraderie and school spirit.
 House honour is fiercely defended at our annual inter-house competitions, be they sporting, cultural or academic.
 Each House is led by two senior students.